Bhutan Travel-7 Nights / 8 Days

 • Best Seasons: Sept- Oct- Nov & March- April- May

-• Meals: All meals are included while being in Bhutan (Breakfast, Lunch & Dinner with Tea/ Coffee)
+• Meals: All meals are included while in Bhutan (Breakfast, Lunch & Dinner with Tea / Coffee)

-• Accomodation: All accommodations are included in Bhutan.
-3 Star Level Hotels
+• Accomodation: All accommodations are included in Bhutan are 3-Star Hotels

 • Transportation: All Transportation